MuhmmadAbrar/MuhmmadAbrar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+#   Hello people! :raised_hands:

-##   Hello people! :raised_hands:, I am Muhmmad Abrar - an Undergrad Student from Chennai, India. ✨
+## I am Muhmmad Abrar - an Undergrad Student from Chennai, India. ✨

 > Sometimes, you got to run, before you can walk - Tony Stark